 This example explains how to set up the camera to start recording to the SD card five seconds before it detects loud noise and to stop two minutes after.

 The following instructions require that a microphone is connected to audio-in.

 Turn on audio:

-1. Set up the stream profile to include audio, see .
+1. Set up the stream profile to include audio, see Add audio to your recording on page 17.

 Turn on audio detection: